codemod-com/docs/blog/2024-2-20eslint-to-biome/index.md

 ## Migrating Codemod.com’s Own Codebase & Results

-- Introduce the Codemod Monorepo codebase as the subject of your case study.

 So, we wanted to try this tooling for ourselves.
 We decided to test the recipe over [our monorepo](https://github.com/codemod-com/codemod).
 We wrapped our sleeves, found a file that supposedly gets linted by the most amount of rules in our `ESLint` config, and ran:

 `npx eslint --print-config apps/vsce/webview/src/main/index.tsx | npx codemod eslint/biome/migrate-rules`